This week, we are talking about how to be more content with your home NOW.

 We are also doing our book report on A Court of Thorns and Roses by Sarah J. Maas, and we’re talking about ways to spend less time on our phones.

 A big thank you to our sponsors!
-Check out the offers from Shopify, LMNT, Ritual, and A Beautiful Mess Courses.
+Check out the offers from Shopify, LMNT, and Ritual.
 And, if you’re looking for a specific code you heard on the podcast, you can see a full list on this page!

 How to be content with your home:

 - Embrace the phase one makeovers

 - Remove the mindset that you are wasting your time

 - Focus on decorating one room at a time

 - Visualize how you’ll feel the day you move out